RMerl/asuswrt-merlin/README-merlin.txt

              Asus's code, which means the whole unused space is now used for the JFFS partition.
              (AC56, AC68)
+  - CHANGED: Download Master packages are no longer included in the firmware on AC56/AC68 devices due to lack of space.
+This simply means that on first install, they will be downloaded from Asus's servers instead of copied from flash - it might slow down the initial install, however everything will work the same afterward.
+AC87 is fine due to its larger rootfs partition.
+(AC56, AC68)

   - REMOVED: IPSEC support removed from ARM devices, as it's not compatible with the new DPI kernel modules.
              The option remains available in the build